stuart-clark-45/typesafe-api/README.md

 ### Backend

-Currently this is only full implemented for `express` however if you dont use this (or something compatible) you should still get a lot out of importing the `EndpointDef`s and `Routes` into your project.
+Currently this is only fully implemented for `express` however if you dont use this (or something compatible) you should still get a lot out of importing the `EndpointDef`s and `Routes` into your project.

 Contributions very welcome if you find a way to fully integrate with any other server frameworks :)